MicrosoftDocs/sql-docs/docs/tools/sqlpackage/troubleshooting-issues-and-performance-with-sqlpackage.md

 ## Overall strategy

-As general guideline, better performance can be obtained via the [.NET Core version](sqlpackage-download.md#windows-net-8) of SqlPackage.
+As general guideline, better performance can be obtained via the [.NET version](sqlpackage-download.md#installation-cross-platform) of SqlPackage instead of the .NET Framework version installed via the DacFramework.msi.

+If you're unable to install the SqlPackage [dotnet tool](sqlpackage-download.md#installation-cross-platform), which enables executing SqlPackage commands from the command prompt in any directory:

-1. [Download](sqlpackage-download.md#windows-net-8) the zip for SqlPackage on .NET Core for your operating system (Windows, macOS, or Linux).
+1. [Download](sqlpackage-download.md#installation-file-download-alternative) the zip for SqlPackage on .NET 8 for your operating system (Windows, macOS, or Linux).
 1. Unzip archive as directed on the download page.
 1. Open a command prompt and change directory (`cd`) to the SqlPackage folder.